 Kids & Company is an after school program that provides a safe and quality environment for children in grades K-5.
 Qualified, caring staff provides a varied choice of activities (art, crafts and hobbies, computer, games, sports and play) that enhance positive self-concept and socialization.
-The program is offered each school day at several elementary schools immediately after school until 5:45 p.m.
+The program is offered each school day at several elementary schools immediately after school until 6 p.m.
 Parents who work, attend school or for some reason are unable to be home during these hours will find that Kids & Company can provide the fun learning environment they seek for their children.
 A full day summer program is also offered.
-Before school care may also be offered if enough registrations are received.
+Jack & Jill Preschool, JW Smith Elementary, and the Paul Bunyan Early Childhood center also provide aftercare through Community Education to preschool students from 2:30-5:30pm.
+Before school care is also offered at 7:30am at PBC.
 For more information call 333-3100, ext.
-35309.
+35302 or 35309.